Noall History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Alexander Nowell (c.
 1507-1602), an English Puritan theologian and clergyman, Dean of St Paul's; Laurence Nowell (c.
 1515-c.
 1571), an English antiquarian, a cartographer and a pioneering scholar of Anglo-Saxon language and literature, best known for his Nowell Codex, a collection that included the epic poem Beowulf and a fragment of The Life of Saint Christopher; Laurence Nowell (died 1576) English churchman, Archdeacon of Derby (1558) and later Dean of Lichfield (1560); Sir Martin Noell, knighted in...

-Another 119 words (8 lines of text) are included under the topic Early Noall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) are included under the topic Early Noall Notables in all our PDF Extended History products and printed products wherever possible.

 Noall migration to Australia